Don’t Overlook These Money-Saving Tax Credits

 1. Earned Income Tax Credit

-Commonly referred to as the EITC, the Earned Income Tax Credit is intended as “a tax credit to help you keep more of what you earned,” according to the IRS.
+Commonly called the EITC, the Earned Income Tax Credit is intended as “a tax credit to help you keep more of what you earned,” according to the IRS.
 (Technically, that’s what all tax credits do.)
-To qualify for this, you must fall into a low- to moderate-earnings range and make income from employment, self-employment or another source.
+To qualify for the EITC, you must fall into a low- to moderate-earnings range and make income from employment, self-employment or another source.

 The credit amount depends on your income and the number of children you have, if any.
-But it can go as high as $7,430.
+It can go as high as $7,830.

 As is often the case, there are rules involved that force many tax filers to make choices.
-You can claim a dependent for EITC purposes, and not claim them as an exemption if they qualify for the EITC.
-The dependent doesn’t necessarily have to be under 19: A full-time student under 24 also qualifies, as does a disabled dependent.
+You can claim a dependent for EITC purposes if they qualify, even if you don't claim them as an exemption.
+The dependent doesn’t necessarily have to be under 19.
+For example, a full-time student under 24 also qualifies, as does a disabled dependent.

-For the 2023 tax year, the income limit to qualify for the EITC filing as a single or widowed head of household with no qualifying children is $17,640.
-But the limit with even just one qualifying child jumps to $46,560; with three children, it’s $56,838.
-Married filing jointly limits income to $24,210 with no children.
-That increases to $53,120 with one child, and to $63,398 with three children.
+For the 2024 tax year, the income limit to qualify for the EITC filing as a single or widowed head of household with no qualifying children is $18,591.
+But the limit with even just one qualifying child jumps to $49,094; with three children, it’s $59,899.
+Married filing jointly limits income to $25,511 with no children.
+That amount increases to $56,004 with one child, and to $66,819 with three children.

-By law, the IRS cannot make a tax refund with an EITC component before March.
+By law, the IRS cannot process a tax refund with an EITC component before March.

 2. Saver’s Credit

-The often-overlooked Saver’s Credit is an additional benefit to contributions to an employer-sponsored savings plan, coming on top of the reduced income from the tax deduction, which could make you qualify for the EITC (see above).
+The often-overlooked Saver’s Credit is an additional benefit to contributions to an employer-sponsored savings plan, coming on top of the reduced income from the tax deduction, which could make you qualify for the EITC (see previous section).

 Don’t forget that many work-sponsored retirement plans offer matches on contributions, which means even more money for participants.